artxgj/twitter-chinese-text/cards_hanzi_words/words_curated_study_list.md

 Read the tweets from which this curated list of words was extracted.
 For a complete list of words, check it out [here](words_tweets_stats.md).

-Click or tap on the Chinese words to see they are used in tweets.
+Click or tap on the Chinese words to see how they are used in tweets.

 ## Chemistry
 |  |  |